-Since the question is not addressed in Wolff (2003) whether the effect of intentionality can be extended to the availability of sub-lexical scope, and Martin's examples do not involve intentional agents, this experiment will examine if native English speakers' judgements about sub-lexical modification vary depending on the presence/absence of intentionality on the part of the agent ( $\rightarrow$ Hypothesis 1).
-Note that if Martin's account is correct, the null hypothesis will be confirmed, as it predicts that entity-denoting subjects introduced by Voiceag are incompatible with sub-lexical modification, regardless of its referent's intentionality.
+Since the question is not addressed in Wolff (2003) whether the effect of intentionality can be extended to the availability of sub-lexical scope, and Martin's examples do not involve intentional agents, this experiment will examine if native English speakers' judgement about sub-lexical modification varies depending on the presence/absence of the agent's intentions (\rightarrow Hypothesis 1).
+Notice that if Martin's account is correct, the null hypothesis will be confirmed, as it predicts that entity-denoting subjects introduced by Voice{ag} are incompatible with sub-lexical modification, regardless of its referent's intentionality.

-Second, if, as Martin (2018, 2020) proposes, (i) agentive and eventive subjects are introduced by different functional heads, and (ii) the VP-event is interpreted as a change-of-state of the theme's referent in the presence of an eventive subject, then it would be predicted that modifiers can take sub-lexical scope when simplex causatives are used with an event-denoting subject ( $\rightarrow$ Hypothesis 2).
-In other words, adverbials should be able to modify the eventuality (v) denoted by the subject DP and the VP-event (e) separately.
-Since locational and manner modifiers are not discussed by Martin, this experiment will investigate whether these modifiers behave in the same way as temporal modifiers in terms of sub-lexical modification, depending on the subject type.
+Secondly, if, as Martin (2018, 2020) proposes, (i) agentive and eventive subjects are introduced by different functional heads, and (ii) the VP-event is interpreted as a change-of-state of the theme's referent in the latter case, then it would be predicted that modifiers can take sub-lexical scope when simplex causatives are used with an event-denoting subject (\rightarrow Hypothesis 2).
+In other words, adverbials can modify the eventuality (v) denoted by the subject DP and the VP-event (e) separately.
+Since locational/manner modifiers are not discussed by Martin, this experiment will investigate whether these modifiers behave in the same way as temporal modifiers in terms of separate modification, depending on the subject type.